 NTI offers courses both online and in the classroom.
 All of our courses are available to be taken online, either as a ‘group start’ or ‘independent start’.
 Additionally, for those who learn better in person, many of our courses can be taken in the classroom at our physical location in Denver CO.
 You can even do a hybrid approach and take some classes online and others in the classroom.

 2) Are the courses a self-paced style of learning, or do the courses keep to a specified schedule?

 NTI offers a great variety in how students progress through our program.
 Our classroom courses have a set schedule and run during four 10-week terms – fall, winter, spring, and summer.
 Our group start online courses follow the same academic term schedule.
 If you prefer to be more self-paced, you can choose the independent start online option.
-Here you select your own start date and work through the course material within a 10-week timeframe anytime of the year.
+Here you select your own start date and work through the course material within a 10-week time frame anytime of the year.
 Independent start students can even expedite their learning and finish a 10-week course in as little as 4 weeks.
 We allow a hybrid approach here as well, you can mix and match classroom, group start and independent start online courses as you see fit.

 3) Is there ample interaction with other students taking the course, or are students fully independent in their coursework?

 Classroom courses are held one day per week for three hours, during which, classroom discussion is encouraged.

 Group start means you progress through the coursework as part of a group with designated opportunities for interaction with your classmates.
-This includes closed Facebook page discussions and occasional online/webinar meetings.
+This includes closed Facebook page discussions and weekly webinar classes.
 Independent start students work through the course material on their own with no required interaction with classmates.